-What the project is about?
+What the programme about?

 What it seeks to do?